sbft-cps-tool-competition/cps-tool-competition/README.md

 We make available a [code pipeline](code_pipeline) that will integrate your test generator with the simulator by validating, executing and evaluating your test cases.
 Moreover, we offer some [sample test generators](sample_test_generators/README.md) to show how to use our code pipeline.

 ## Information About the Competition ##
-More information can be found on the SBST tool competition website: [https://sbst22.github.io/tools/](https://sbst22.github.io/tools/)
+More information can be found on the SBFT tool competition website: [https://sbft23.github.io/tools/](https://sbft23.github.io/tools/)

 ## Repository Structure ##
 [Code pipeline](code_pipeline): code that integrates your test generator with the simulator